 Index Credit

-Any interest credit, multiplier, factor, bonus, charge reduction, or other enhancement to policy values that is linked to an index or indices.
-Amounts credited to the policy resulting from a floor on an index account are included.
+Any interest credit, multiplier, factor, bonus, charge reduction, or other enhancement to contract values that is linked to an index or indices.
+Amounts credited to the contract resulting from a floor on an index account are included.

 Index Crediting Strategy

 The strategy defined in a contract to determine index credits for a contract.
-This refers to underlying index, index parameters, date, timing, and other elements of the crediting method.
+For example, this may refer to underlying index, index parameters, date, timing, performance triggers, and other elements of the crediting method.

 Index Parameter